Published on February 11, 2022

 Honoring Student-Athlete’s Commitment to Sport

-Understanding the commitment to athletics and sharing that awareness with student-athletes is instrumental in their achievements and their struggles.
+Understanding the commitment to athletics and sharing that awareness with student-athletes is instrumental in their achievements and struggles.
 As their counselor, your role is very important to build their confidence.

-As a school counselor, you may find student-athletes have highs and lows while in season vs. out of season, continuing to communicate with them about their commitment to athletics will foster important conversations about future plans.
+As a school counselor, you may find student-athletes have highs and lows while in season vs. out of season, continuing to communicate with them about their commitment to athletics will foster essential conversations about future plans.

 Post-secondary opportunities in athletics are demanding, but also extremely rewarding.
-Student-athletes thrive on their support system to continue to build their confidence, so they can thrive in their sport and in the classroom.
-By creating a community around our student-athletes and by finding something positive to say about each experience (good or bad), school counselors can create an environment where student-athletes feel supported, confident and can achieve beyond their potential.
+Student-athletes thrive on their support system to continue to build their confidence, so they can thrive in their sport and the classroom.
+By creating a community around our student-athletes and by finding something positive to say about each experience (good or bad), school counselors can create an environment where student-athletes feel supported, and confident and can achieve beyond their potential.